Code-Institute-Submissions/KevJohBer-Sweetkeebz-Type-Test_NovResub/README.md

 ## Testing

+The website has been tested on Chrome and Microsoft edge without any issues.

 ### Validator testing
 * HTML
-    * The website HTML passed the official W3C validator
+    * The website HTML passed the official W3C validator without any errors
 * CSS
-    * CSS passed the jigsaw validator
+    * CSS passed the jigsaw validator without any errors
 * JavaScript
     * JS code passed the JShint validator.
 It does not like the 'let' keyword however.
+        * Metrics
+        * There are 13 functions in this file.

+        * Function with the largest signature take 1 arguments, while the median is 0.

+        * Largest function has 25 statements in it, while the median is 3.

+        * The most complex function has a cyclomatic complexity value of 5 while the median is 1

 ## Unfixed bugs